artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 - **Now handles "Late Failures"**

-  With BACS (and SEPA, although that's not yet suppoorted here) payments can apparently be "Confirmed" one day, then next day they can still fail.
+  With BACS (and SEPA, although that's not yet supported here) payments can apparently be "Confirmed" one day, then next day they can still fail.
 This is just to keep you on your toes.